plasmadev12/plasmadev12/README.md

 ###

-<h2 align="left">🛠️ Tecnologias que Utilizamos</h2>
+<h2 align="left">🛠️ Technologies We Use</h2>

 ###

-<p align="left">Nossa stack inclui diversas tecnologias modernas para desenvolvimento backend, frontend, mobile e infraestrutura:</p>
+<p align="left">Our stack includes a variety of modern technologies for backend, frontend, mobile, and infrastructure development:</p>

 ###